Zack Cox: Miami Marlins

 On July 31, 2012, he was traded to the Miami Marlins for right-handed pitcher Edward Mujica.
 The Marlins assigned him to the Jacksonville Suns of the Class AA Southern League.
 Limited by injuries, he batted .253 with Jacksonville, hitting only one home run.

 The Marlins waived Cox at the end of spring training in 2013, removing him from their 40 man roster.
 Unclaimed by other MLB teams, Cox returned to Jacksonville, where he batted .264 and hit three home runs with 29 RBIs.

 Washington Nationals

 Cox was selected by the Washington Nationals in the minor league phase of the Rule 5 Draft on December 10, 2015.
 He was released in April 2016.

 Detroit Tigers

 On December 15, 2016, Cox signed a minor-league contract with the Detroit Tigers.
-He elected free agency on November 6, 2017.
+Cox spent the 2017 season with the Double–A Erie SeaWolves, playing in 85 games and hitting .281/.351/.361 with 3 home runs and 33 RBI.
+He elected free agency following the season on November 6, 2017.